ghiden/notational-velocity-sh/README.md

 3.  **Customize the script.**

     Open `nvalt.sh` in your editor and set the `NVALT_DIR` variable to the directory where you want to store your notes.
-You can also change the `EDITOR` variable to your preferred text editor.
+You can also change the `EDITOR` variable to your preferred vi text editor.

     ```bash
     # config